pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``subscription`` command group
 ------------------------------

-A CIM indication subscription consists of 3 separate classes:
+A CIM indication subscription consists of instances of 3 separate classes:

 1. CIM_IndicationFilter - Defines the filter (using one of the DMTF query languages) that defines the indications to be generated.